 Once she did, medics checked her out and recommended she leave the game as the injury was probably a bad sprain or a fracture.
 Missy knew there was only a handful of people left in the game and she didn’t want to leave.
 Missy convinced the medics to put a type of cast on her and she managed to hobble through the rest of the game.

-Sever players in Survivor have been brought low by intestinal issues after starving for so long and then cramming their bodies with meat and other sudden delicacies.
+Several players in Survivor have been brought low by intestinal issues after starving for so long and then cramming their bodies with meat and other sudden delicacies.
 Sometimes the body can only handle so much abuse and it's not only a sudden injury that can take a player out.

 Bruce Kanegai (Survivor: Panama): Bruce had worked his way far into the game when he joined a reward celebration.
 After consuming a lot of food, including meats, Bruce began to feel bad.
-He didn’t go to the bathroom in days and his pain began to grow.
+He hadn't gone to the bathroom in days and his pain began to grow.
 The medics arrived and determined Bruce had a blockage that needed treatment at a hospital for his own safety.

-Joe del Campo (Surviovr: Kaõh Rông): Like Bruce above, Joe had made it towards the end of the game when he god a reward.
+Joe del Campo (Survivor: Kaõh Rông): Like Bruce above, Joe had made it to the end of the game when he got a reward.
 The reward involved what Joe described as eating “three feet” of meat.
 Since Joe is normally a vegetarian, this was probably even more of an assault on his system.
 Like Bruce, Joe’s intestinal system shut down to the extent the doctors had to extract him to take care of him at the hospital.